cBioPortal/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

  the user also gains the roles associated with that composite.
 This inheritance is recursive so any composite of composites also gets inherited.
 ![](images/previews/assign-role-to-user.png)

-### Institute's IDP users: assigning roles
+### Institute's IDP users: assign roles to users

-When integrating keycloak with your company-wide authentication service, the user credentials will reside at your institute's users directory and keycloak will work as a proxy between your LDAP (or SAML) IDP service and cBioPortal.
+When integrating Keycloak with your company-wide authentication service, the user credentials will reside at your institute's users directory and Keycloak will work as a proxy between your LDAP (or SAML) IDP service and cBioPortal.
 Nevertheless, the authorization roles should still be configured for the users.
 The steps below detail how to do this.

 TODO

-## Doing a Test Run
+### Doing a Test Run

 You are now ready to go.
 Rebuild the WAR file and re-deploy: